kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 &= 2.
 \end{aligned}
 $$
-The problem with the paradoxes of old was that they did not know that infinite sums could, on occasion, be finite.
+The problem with the paradoxes of old was that they did not allow for the fact that  _infinite sums could sometimes be finite_.
 And that is a problem that mathematicians have been grappling with ever since the calculus was invented.
 But that again, is a blog for another day and another occasion.

-For now, I hope that the uniqueness and ubiquity of $0$ and $1$ have convinced you of their indispensability in the domain of Mathematics.
+For now, I hope that the uniqueness, utility, and ubiquity of $0$ and $1$ have convinced you of their indispensability in the domain of Mathematics.

 ## Feedback